nlsfi/pta-intelligent-search/README.md

 ## Updating spatial regions

-Databases (geoJSON files) containing the bounding boxes of Finnish municipalities, sub regions and regions are built using Statistical units data from Statistics Finland (https://www.stat.fi/org/avoindata/paikkatietoaineistot/kuntapohjaiset_tilastointialueet.html).
+Databases (geoJSON files) containing the bounding boxes of Finnish municipalities, sub regions and regions are built using Statistical units data.
+Statistical Units, Statistics Finland The material was downloaded from Statistics Finland's interface service on 9 August 2019 with the licence [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed.en).

+To update the databases with the newest data sets:
+ * Make sure that you have Python3 environment with all packages installed from [requirements.txt](elasticsearch-data-processing-scripts/requirements.txt)
+ * Download newest municipality union Excel file from [Kuntaliitto](https://www.kuntaliitto.fi/asiantuntijapalvelut/johtaminen-ja-kehittaminen/kuntaliitokset) and save it to the project folder elasticsearch-data-processing-scripts
+ * Modify the MUNICIPALITY_UNIONS_EXCEL constant from file `dataLoader.py` to match the new file name
-To update the databases with the newest data sets just run the Python script `dataLoader.py` from the project elasticsearch-data-processing-scripts and build the project.
+ * Run the Python script `dataLoader.py` from the project elasticsearch-data-processing-scripts and build the project.